Sterling and Wilson Renewable Energy Limited (NSE: SWSOLAR) Q3 2026 Earnings Call dated Jan. 16, 2026

 Puneet

-Is there a quantum of how many gigawatts you will execute over period or each year?
+Is there any quantum of how many gigawatts you will execute over the period or each year?

 Chandra Kishore Thakur

-Yeah.
-So this year the first order that we are executing is over 1 GW and for the value of 1381 crore.
-And they have the huge capacity to add a dirt.
-Initially they were doing their internal epc.
-Now they have moved to the third party epc.
-So there are four or five parties.
-We and LNC are the major players there.
-So depending on our performance, which we are pretty sure about delivering good.
-We should be expecting if not more at least the same gigawatt level kind of, you know, the operations every year from them.
+Yes.
+So this year, the first order that we are executing is over 1 gigawatt and for the value of INR1,381 crores and they have the huge capacity to add it there.
+Initially they were doing their internal EPC.
+Now they have moved to the third-party EPC.
+So there are 4 -5 parties.
+We and L&T are the major players there.
+So, depending on our performance, which we are, I mean, pretty sure about delivering good, we should be expecting, if not more, at least the same gigawatt level kind of operations every year for them.

 Puneet